mhor/php-mediainfo/README.md

 ### 2 - Integration in your php project

-To use this library install it through [Composer](https://getcomposer.org/), add:
+To use this library install it through [Composer](https://getcomposer.org/), run:

 ```bash
 $ composer require mhor/php-mediainfo